isomorphic-software/smartclient-docs/classes/RPCManager.md

 Unlike [RPCManager.loadScreen](#classmethod-rpcmanagerloadscreen), `cacheScreens()` does not cause any UI components to be created or drawn, it just loads the definitions of the screens.
 This allows a subsequent, synchronous call to [RPCManager.createScreen](#classmethod-rpcmanagercreatescreen) to create the actual screen, rather than contacting the `ScreenLoader` servlet and showing a loading message.

-If you're using [reify](../kb_topics/reify.md#kb-topic-reify-overview), and the screens are part of a [Project](Project.md#class-project), you should use [Reify.loadProject](#method-reifyloadproject) to cache the screens instead of this method.
-See help topic [Reify For Developers](../kb_topics/reifyForDevelopers.md#kb-topic-reify-for-developers) for an overview of how you can integrate Reify into your development process.

 See [RPCManager.loadScreen](#classmethod-rpcmanagerloadscreen) for the meaning of the `locale` parameter.

 Calling `cacheScreens` twice with the same screenName will re-load the definition of that screen from the server such that subsequent calls to `createScreen()` will use the new definition.